From Capture To Print

 Many Devils Are In The Details

 I don’t simply take pictures have them printed and consider them fine art.
-Over the years very specific criteria has been established in hopes of producing something of personal meaning.
+Over the years very specific criteria have been established in hopes of producing something of personal meaning.
 This in turn may or may not have meaning to others.
 The fact remains it must live up to standards of the highest quality.
 This is always done with the end goal in mind.
 To produce a physical print employing the processes and materials of the highest standards available.

 For me it all begins with the exploration of nature and myself.
-A desire to not only learn more, but an opportunity to understand our place (my place) among all other life.
+A desire to not only learn more but an opportunity to understand our place (my place) among all other life.
 Nature just happens to be what I gravitate to.
-From a small wildflower blooming on the prairie, to how the weather can effect the look of a sunrise.
+From a small wildflower blooming on the prairie, to how the weather can affect the look of a sunrise.
 Continuing experiences help shape how I choose to proceed.
 This is why a great deal of time is dedicated to exploring, experiencing, and learning, not about photography, but about myself, my world, and my place within it.

 Each captured image is scrutinized down to the smallest of detail.
 Many times this is down to a single blade of grass in a sea of grasses.
 This typically is the “make or break” point.
 Depending of course on the subject and desired outcome.
 At times it is the overall look of an image, such as with a more abstract image.
 I have come to be able to determine this “make or break” point very early in the process.
 Many times at first glance.
-Only then do I feel confident I can continue and possible develop a worthy print.
+Only then do I feel confident I can continue and possibly develop a worthy print.

 Having said all this there is still a critical step left and maybe the most critical.
 Printing.
 It has taken years to seek out the best available methods to do this.
 The best available material, techniques, and equipment.
 Tests must be ongoing comparing many different methods and materials.
 Only then can the best be determined.

 This is a very brief look at how and why the prints I produce I honestly consider to be the very highest quality available.
 Made with the intention of producing a physical print of the highest quality.
-Things are always changing and I am sure this will effect how I do things in the future.
+Things are always changing and I am sure this will affect how I do things in the future.
 But you can rest assured changes will always be for maintaining and improving the standards of quality I have set.

 The Luxury Part